snehilkejriwal-exp19/deep-learning-finance/README.md

 Neural Network fundamentals built from scratch using numpy and comparing it with results from PyTorch.
 LSTM tested on Financial Time Series Data.
-Transformet Architecture applied on Financial Data
+Transformer Architecture applied on Financial Data

 ## Notebooks